 Childish thought develops into adult thought.
-A chief difference is that an adult has learned from failures of ego-centrism and therefore limits and constrains acts of imagination.
+However, adults have learned from failures of ego-centrism and therefore limit and constrain their imaginations.
 "We are constantly hatching an enormous number of false ideas, conceits, Utopias, mystical explanations, suspicions and megalomaniacal fantasies, which disappear when brought into contact with other people."
 (204.)

-In his construction of will to power, Nietzsche manifests a quasi-hallucinatory form of imagination in which his novel, fragmentary "will to power" concept has magical, controlling power not only over all other concepts but also over physical forces and materials.
-He conflates two worlds that adults use to distinguish desires from deeds.
-For Nietzsche, like young children, desire is felt to produce deeds out of the essential power of desire, which is the only power that is recognized.
+In my view, Nietzsche manifests a quasi-hallucinatory form of imagination in which his fragmentary "will to power" concept has authority not only over all other concepts but also over physical forces and materials.
+His construction conflates two worlds that adults use to distinguish desires from deeds.
+For Nietzsche, like young children, desire is felt to produce deeds out of an essential inherent power that overcomes any resistance.

-Like children's "artificialist" explanations, Nietzsche's "will to power" explanation does not require proof.
-He sees that his concept might apply to some actual activity and any such application is sufficient for belief in its universal power.
-He never considers the possibility that his inventions are "mystical explanations" or "megalomaniacal fantasies" that would disappear if examined critically.
+Like children's "artificialist" explanations, Nietzsche's "will to power" explanation requires no proof.
+His concept might apply to some actual activity and any such application is sufficient for his belief in its universality.
+He neglects the possibility that his inventions are "mystical explanations" or "megalomaniacal fantasies" that would disappear if examined critically.

-The method of construction employed in Nietzsche's will to power is similar to those employed in other metaphysical constructions.
+The method of construction employed in Nietzsche's will to power is similar to those employed in other constructions.
 His is illuminating because he does not clothe his method in a scholarly apparatus or try to smooth over the joints.
-He clearly reveals how, in such a construction, particular mental processes are first grasped through introspection, observation and invention.
-Then processes are isolated, given a form and treated as if operating in a separate, imaginary domain.
-I suggest that much the same method was and is used by pre-Socratic philosophers, by Plato and his successors, and by present-day platonic scientists.
-My own metaphysical constructions below and in Feelings, Forms and Freedom employ such methods in new ways and with different forms and embodiments.
+He reveals how, in such constructions, forms of activity are first grasped through introspection, observation and inventions.
+Forms are isolated and made into permanent objects that are said to be "real" and existing in a separate, imaginary domain.
+In such a domain, imaginary forms control imaginary activities.
+In furtherance of the construction, actual activities are identified that appear to conform to imaginary activities controlled by the forms.
+Then, forms in imaginary domain are declared to control actual life; alternatively, the principle is declared that such forms should control actual life and efforts are made to put that principle into effect.
+I suggest that pre-Socratic philosophers, Plato and his successors and present-day platonic scientists all have used such methods.
+My own constructions employ similar methods in new ways and with different forms and embodiments.

-- 3. In metaphysical constructions that were developed by ancient Greeks as part of "platonic science," an imaginary domain is occupied by mental objects called "Ideas" that are impersonal and eternal, that have the character of geometrical space and that are supposed to control actual lives of persons. - a.
+- 3. In metaphysical constructions that were developed by ancient Greeks as part of "platonic science," an imaginary domain is occupied by mental objects called "Ideas" that are impersonal and eternal, that have the rigid symmetries of geometrical space and that are supposed to control actual lives of persons. - a.
 Hegemonies in platonic constructions.

-In The Open Society and Its Enemies (1950), Karl R. Popper showed how Plato's metaphysical constructions reflected political positions that were formed during the Peloponnesian War that ruined Athens and during Plato's public career of supporting aristocratic and oligarchic parties and opposing Athenian democracy.
+In The Open Society and Its Enemies (1950), Karl R. Popper argued that Plato's metaphysical constructions reflected political positions that were formed during the ruinous Peloponnesian War and during Plato's public career of supporting aristocrats and oligarchs and opposing Athenian democracy.
 Plato sought "an ideal state which does not change."
 "Plato also extended his belief in a perfect state that does not change to the realm of 'all things.'"
 He had a "belief in perfect and unchanging things, usually called the Theory of Forms or Ideas, [which] became the central doctrine in his philosophy."
 (24.)
 Plato's Theory had several functions, including "forging of an instrument for arresting social change, since it suggests designing a 'best state' which so closely resembles the Form or Idea of a state that it cannot decay."
 (33.)